Skip to content

 For most women the time of endometrial receptivity for an embryo to implant is accurately predicted by the number of days after ovulation, but for some women the ‘window for implantation’ occurs later or earlier.
 The Endometrial Receptivity Analysis or ERA is a method whereby the endometrium may be checked to determine whether the date of embryo transfer may need to be adjusted to match the woman’s own window for implantation.

-Embryo may not implant successfully if not transferred at the optimal time during IVF treatment.
+An embryo may not implant successfully if not transferred at the optimal time during IVF treatment.

 How it works: